 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Potent and selective inhibitor of mutant isocitrate dehydrogenase 1 (mIDH1; IC50 = 70 nM).
+AGI 5198 is a potent and selective inhibitor of mutant isocitrate dehydrogenase 1 (mIDH1; IC50 = 70 nM).
 Selective for mIDH1 over wild-type IDH1 and IDH2.
 Inhibits production of oncometabolite D-2 hydroxyglutarate.
 Attenuates growth of glioma cells containing mIDH1, but not wild-type IDH1, in vitro and in vivo.
 Also inhibits growth of fibrosarcoma and chondrosarcoma cells bearing mIDH1.

 |Storage||Store at -20°C|